 Marketing your law firm in 2018 will carry many of the same principles as years past.

-There are, however, some new strategies and activities you need to implement in 2018 to keep your law firm marketing plan cutting edge and outperforming competitors.
+There are, however, some new strategies and activities you need to implement in 2018, to make your law firm marketing plan cutting edge and to outperform competitors.

 Key Elements: developing your law firm marketing plan